rsepassi/zigcoro/README.md

 MVP todos:
 * Addressing wonky bits (below)
 * Coroutines propagate errors on resume/next/await
-* Benchmark pushing number of coroutines and tracking memory

 Wonky bits:
 * Currently a coroutine has a parent as well as a last resumer.
 Upon